maciejklim/maciejklim.github.io/content/post/phishing-review-eoy/index.md

 ---

-## Hackers Are Outselling Your Security Training
+## Hackers Are Outperforming Your Security Training
 Phishing attacks used to be a laughable Nigerian prince scam.
 Today?
 Not so much.
 The game has changed, the attackers have leveled up, and the average user is still relying on outdated “look for spelling errors” advice that hasn’t mattered in years.

 Modern phishing isn’t sloppy.
 It’s smart and engineered to convert.
 Right now, threat actors have better sales funnels than most companies.
 The most common phishing attacks have one thing in common: they look exactly like the real thing.